After exploring Denver in 48 hours, I drove three hours west to Steamboat Springs for the 9th annual Steamboat OktoberWest beer festival.

 Following dinner, I retired to the iconic Rabbit Ears Motel to rest up for the main event the next day.

-The next morning, I awoke to blue skies, a sign it was going to be a beautiful day for beer drinking.
+The following day, I awoke to blue skies, a sign it would be a beautiful day for beer drinking.

 The OktoberWest beer garden wasn't due to open until 2 pm, so I started the day with a walk through the last Farmer's Market of the year, sampling the locally produced cheeses and pastries.